 The Beautiful Castle of Ferrara

-10 reasons you should travel Emilia Romagna and add it to your Italy bucket list.
+12 reasons for visiting Emilia Romagna (and add it to your Italy bucket list)

 1. A land of authenticity

 I’m not going to deny that Tuscany is fantastic.
 However, the hordes of tourists have partially tarnished its authenticity, at least in the most famous cities and areas.
 Too many things, for my taste, are shaped to please tourists.
-For example, the only thought some nicknamed a region of Tuscany’ Chiantishire’ makes me shiver.
-And I get suspicious when I read many signs in English at the entrance of some local wineries, meaning that much of the focus is on Anglo-Saxon visitors.
+For example, the only thought that some people nicknamed a region of Tuscany’ Chiantishire’ makes me shiver.
+Also, I get suspicious when I read many signs in English at the entrance of some local wineries, meaning that much of the focus is on foreign visitors.

 Parma Trattoria I Corrieri

-Not so in Emilia-Romagna, where genuineness is deep-rooted, and the feeling of authentic Italy is much stronger.
+Not so in Emilia-Romagna, where genuineness is deep-rooted, and authentic Italy feels much stronger.
 That’s particularly true if you travel to a few of the charming smaller towns in Emilia Romagna.
-Hopping from one city or town to the other, it doesn’t take long to see how unique each one is.
+When you hop from one city or town to another, it doesn’t take long to see how unique each one is.

 2. Warm hospitality

-I don’t know the reason, but Emilia-Romagna has always distinguished itself for its warm hospitality, a characteristic which luckily hasn’t faded away.
+Emilia-Romagna has always distinguished itself for its warm hospitality, a characteristic that has not faded away.

 Most people in the region are friendly, joyful, and easy-going, and feeling at home is often only a matter of minutes.
 I cherish this area of Italy because I always feel welcome.

-Mentioning the best places to visit in Emilia Romagna means making a long list.
-Indeed, the region is so diverse, and there’s so much to do that it’s easy to build your Emilia Romagna itinerary to include many different experiences.
+To mention the best places to visit in Emilia Romagna means making a long list.
+Indeed, the region is incredibly diverse.
+There’s so much to do and see that it’s easy to build an Emilia Romagna itinerary that includes many different experiences.

 UNESCO Modena, Cathedral